morkertis/Lyrics-Generation/README.md

-# Lyrics-Generation
-## Models for Lyrics Generation
+# Models for Lyrics Generation

 ## Model 1 - Language Model with melody embedded
 In our first model we created a language model having two inputs - lyrics and the melody vector.
 The lyrics represent as sequences and the melody is represented by a vector with 5 different aspect of summarized melody data.